dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

     return 0;
 }
 ```
-There is no bounds checking for the string being provided and copied into the provided buffer.
+No bounds are checking for the string being provided and copied into the buffer.
 Run the program yourself, and determine what inputs will cause it to crash.